dadadel/pyment/doc/pyment.rst

 What are the supported formats
 ------------------------------

-Currently, the managed styles are javadoc, reST (re-Structured Text, used by Sphinx), numpydoc, groups (contain Google docstrings style).
+Currently, the managed styles are javadoc, reST (re-Structured Text, used by Sphinx), numpydoc, google, other groups (like Google).
-Note however that groups is only managed in input, and the reST format is known in only one variant (especially concerning the parameters types).

 Customization
 -------------